emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [X] - adding food form
 [] - save button action

-[] - Pass goal_id to goalfrom to patch the right goal [] - Goal needs to handle case of no goal
+[X] - Pass goal_id to goalfrom to patch the right goal [] - Have goal update state and not refresh page on form submit [] - Goal needs to handle case of no goal
-[] - have goal update state w/ redux

 # NEED
 - need to make sure user_id and goal_id is the one for the actual user, not 1